 This part of the documentation relates to Canned Responses for Jira Cloud.
 If you are using Jira Server go to the Canned Responses for Jira Server documentation.

 We take data security very seriously so we use only trusted service providers with the highest security standards.
-On this page, you will find details on what data we store, where we store it and how we secure it.
-If you think something is missing or you have any security related questions please let us know at Spartez Software Support Portal or email@example.com.
+On this page, you will find details on how we secure our clients' data.
+If you think something is missing or you have any security related questions please let us know at Spartez Support Portal or email@example.com.

 The database is backed up every week and 8 last backups are stored.

 - template name and content

 - templates scopes including project ids and user keys

 We store the minimal amount of data needed to provide our service.

 We don't store issue summaries, descriptions, comments nor other sensitive information.
 We don't store full usernames nor e-mails but we use user keys and project keys provided by Jira instead.